Sufficient Conditions and Constraints for Reversing General Quantum Errors: Introduction

-When we study the reversibility of a system, particularly for error correction, we are often looking at a subspace $\mathcal{H}_S$ of the system-environment Hilbert space $\mathcal{H}_{SE}$, where $E$ is the environment and $S$ the system.
+When we study the reversibility of a system, particularly for error correction, we are often looking at a subspace $\mathcal{H}_{S^\prime}$ of the system-environment Hilbert space $\mathcal{H}_{SE}$, where $E$ is the environment, $S$ is the system, and $\mathcal{H}_{S^\prime} \subset \mathcal{H}_{S}$.
 The initial state of the system is $\rho_S=\tr_E(\rho_{SE})$, where $\rho_{SE}$ is the initial combined system and environment state.
-One can experimentally determine a dynamical map that describes the open-system evolution of the system under consideration $\mathcal{A}:\rho_S\rightarrow \rho_S^\prime$.
-This will determine the set of errors that occur on the system and an appropriate error-correcting code can be determined from the set of errors that are targeted for correction.
-It is well known that when the initial state of the system and environment together is a product state, that is when they are uncorrelated, $\rho_{SE}=\rho_S\otimes \rho_E$ and the evolution can be described by a completely positive map.
+One can in principle experimentally determine a dynamical map $\mathcal{A}:\rho_S\rightarrow \rho_S^\prime$ that describes the open-system evolution of the system under consideration.
+This will determine the set of errors that occurs on the system, and an appropriate error-correcting code can be determined from the set of errors that is targeted for correction.
+It is well known that when the initial state of the system and environment together is a product state, that is, when they are uncorrelated, $\rho_{SE}=\rho_S\otimes \rho_E$ and the evolution can be described by a CP map.

 The model of error correction that we consider is where the recovery operation is implemented after the error.
 This is the model usually considered and is, for example, discussed in some detail in the book by Nielsen and Chuang \cite{Nielsen_Chuang_Textbook_2011}.
 To be more specific, the process for quantum error correction occurs in four main steps.
 In the first step, the system is encoded.
 Next, the system evolves, possibly incurring an error.
 Then, a measurement is made to extract the error syndrome to identify a possible correctable error.
 Finally, the error, if present, is corrected using a unitary transformation.
-The way to express this, arising from Eq.~(\ref{eq:cpecc}) (below), is $U_kP_k$ where $P_k$ is the measurement to detect an error and $U_k$ is the corresponding unitary which is implemented conditioned on the outcome of the measurement $P_k$.
-A diagram of an example of this process for the single bit-flip repetition code is shown in Figure \ref{fig:singleBitFlip}.
-The details of the gates in Figure \ref{fig:singleBitFlip} are not important for our situation.
+The way to express this, arising from Eq.~(\ref{eq:cpecc}) (below), is $U_kP_k$, where $P_k$ is the measurement to detect an error and $U_k$ is the corresponding unitary which is implemented conditioned on the outcome of the measurement $P_k$.
+A diagram of an example of this process for the single bit-flip repetition code is shown in Fig. \ref{fig:singleBitFlip}.
+The details of the gates in Fig. \ref{fig:singleBitFlip} are not important for our situation.
 However, it should be emphasized that the correction process depends on the syndrome measurement outcome.